 A substantial synthesis research work was performed by Ineris in 2017 on post-mining seismicity recorded within the coal basin of Gardanne since the mining structures were flooded in 2008.
-This year, research works, including a PhD thesis, have been launched to apprehend the seismic driving forces better and assess the seismic hazard email@example.com
+Since 2018, research works, including a PhD thesis, have been launched to apprehend the seismic driving forces better and assess the seismic hazard firstname.lastname@example.org

-This thesis is co-directed by the laboratory Géoressources of the University of Lorraine and carried out in collaboration with the BRGM and the IPG Paris.
-It will be based on a multidisciplinary approach with the objective to integrate the hydrogeological behavior of the flooded mining structures together with the local tectonic context.
+This thesis is co-directed by the laboratory Georessources of the University of Lorraine and carried out in collaboration with the BRGM and the IPG Paris.
+It is based on a multidisciplinary approach with the objective to integrate the hydrogeological behavior of the flooded mining structures together with the local tectonic context.

 Acquired knowledge and results of this research work will be used by the scientific community and expert people responsible for the prevention of risks arising from the exploitation of underground resources and likely to generate instabilities and induced seismicity (mining exploitation, deep geothermal energy, CO2 geological confinement, waste storage…).